How To Fix iPhone 12 Pro Max Dimmed Screen Issue (Low Brightness)

 3. Reduce White Point

-Last but not least, the iPhone 12 dimmed screen could be caused by an Accessibility setting that’s role is to reduce the intensity of bright colors, to help users with visual impairments.
+The iPhone 12 dimmed screen could be caused by an Accessibility setting that’s role is to reduce the intensity of bright colors, to help users with visual impairments.

 - Open Settings.